Tom Rhymes technical development award

 Description of the award

 The annual award consists of a monetary prize of up to $2,400 together with a certificate.
-The award is intended to assist one or more outstanding technical staff members of the Research School of Physics and Engineering with their career development.
+The award is intended to assist one or more outstanding technical staff members of the Research School of Physics with their career development.

 Although it is envisaged that there may be several successful applicants per round, the final number of awards will be determined by the available funds and the proposed program of the successful applicant(s).

 The following range of activities for which the award can be applied, is not intended to be prescriptive.
 As a guide however, awards would normally be made to technical staff attending conferences, workshops, trade shows, training courses and for collaborative visits to other organisations to facilitate knowledge transfer among peers.
 Team applications are also encouraged.